Bhutan is a small country in the Himalayas between the Tibet Autonomous Region of China and India.

 Yathra Weaving Centre

 Experience Bhutan’s unique and colourful history immortalized into vibrant textiles that are still proudly adorned by its people in the forms of Ghos and Kiras.
-Beside this you will also see Bhutan is producing the Yathra Textile, where the wool of sheep and yaks are dyed in a different color and produced very beautiful pieces like hand bag, wall hangs, table center, purse, warm jacket, and many more.
+Beside this you will also see Bhutan is producing the Yathra Textile, where the wool of sheep and yaks are dyed in a different colour and produces very beautiful pieces like handbags, wall hangs, tablecentres, purses, warm jackets, and many more.

 Jambay Lhakhang is said to be one of the 108 temples built by the Tibetan King Songtsen Goenpo in 659 AD on a single day to pin down an ogress to earth forever.
 A supine demon was causing obstruction to the spread of Buddhism, and the temples were constructed on her body parts that spread across Tibet, Bhutan and the borderlands.
 You can also visit the Burning Lake today